hailangx/hailangx.github.com/_posts/2025/2025-08-24-interview-prep.md

 **Preparation Tip**: Brush up on Rockset-like features (real-time SQL on semi-structured data).
 Questions: "Explain ACID in distributed systems" or "How do you manage concurrency in a high-QPS store?"

 ## 3. Vector Databases and Search
-Critical for OpenAI's RAG and vector search—your Cosmos DB vector work and DiskANN optimizations make this a strength.
+Critical for AI Company's RAG and vector search—your Cosmos DB vector work and DiskANN optimizations make this a strength.
 Emphasize performance gains (e.g., 4x QPS, 2x memory reduction).

 - **Approximate Nearest Neighbors (ANN)**: Algorithms like HNSW, DiskANN; graph-based search; filter-aware optimizations.
 - **Vector Indexing**: Building/scaling billion-scale indexes; latency vs. accuracy trade-offs.